 Andrei’s first spaceflight was aboard Soyuz TMA-21 in 2011 to join Expedition 27 with ESA astronaut Paolo Nespoli amongst others.
 Andrei took over command of the Space Station for Expedition 28.

-Born in 1974, Sergei Ryzhikov will be commander of the Soyuz MS-02 spacecraft that will take Expedition 49 to the International Space Station.
+Born in 1974, Sergei Ryzhikov was commander of the Soyuz MS-02 spacecraft that took Expedition 49 to the International Space Station.
 Another lieutenant colonel from the Russian air force Sergei was selected as cosmonaut in 2006.

 Alexander Misurkin was a major in the Russian air force before he was selected in 2006 to become a cosmonaut.
 Among his duties and accomplishments, he is a first-class instructor-pilot and has logged 1600 hours of flight time in jet-trainer aircraft for the Russian air force.